-Michael M. Burgess is Professor and Associate Provost, Strategy at the UBC Okanagan campus.
-He is also chair in Biomedical Ethics at the W. Maurice Young Centre for Applied Ethics and the Department of Medical Genetics at the University of British Columbia.
-He was also Principal of the College for Interdisciplinary Studies until 2011.
+Michael M. Burgess is Professor in the research Chair in Biomedical Ethics at the W. Maurice Young Centre for Applied Ethics, within the School of Population and Public Health, and in the Department of Medical Genetics at the University of British Columbia.
+For 2019-2024, he is Associate Provost, Strategy at the UBC’s Okanagan campus.

 Burgess’ graduate supervision has been primarily in the Interdisciplinary Studies Graduate Program (Vancouver), the graduate programs of the School of Population and Public Health, and most recently the Okanagan Interdisciplinary Graduate Studies program.
 His seminars typically include students with backgrounds in science, health care, health research, social science and humanities.
 His research has been funded by SSHRC, CIHR, Genome Canada and Genome BC, as well as NGOs and industry contracts.